 Here is the best thing about planning out an online marketing campaign, compared to traditional marketing.
 You can quantify and measure the actions users take.
 Find out how they interact with your website and advertisements.
 You no longer have to guess how effective your marketing strategy is!

-By creating the budget and marketing plan before executing your strategy, you can then set “key performance indicators.”
+By creating a budget and marketing plan before executing your strategy, you can then set “key performance indicators.”
 These will allow you to track progress in specific areas which let you know how well your plan is working toward your business goals.

 Discover which online channels out-perform other channels.
 Then put more effort into those channels to drive your organization’s growth.